Michele Bever, PhD, MPH, Executive Director

 Amy Market, Receptionist

 Amy answers phones, provides customer service, and assists staff.
-She is also a Certified Application Counselor for the insurance marketplace.
+She will also help you schedule your children for their next vaccination appointment.

 Jessica Warner, MPH, Health Surveillance Coordinator

 Jessica partners with schools to monitor absences due to illness, with hospitals to track influenza-like illnesses, and with DHHS to keep an eye on public water system violations.
 Jessica responds to food-borne or other disease outbreaks and follows up on suspected and confirmed cases of reportable diseases such as pertussis (whooping cough), hepatitis, or Norovirus.

 Susan Ferrone, RN, BSN, MPA, Public Health Nurse